nbeversl/urtext_docs/README.md

 Subnode	wrappers.
 Can appear anywhere.
 Can be nested aribrarily deep.
 More information: [Inline Nodes](#inline-nodes)

-### This node is just here as a destination from the node pointer in  Urtext Syntax GuideThis node is just here as a destination from the node pointer in [Urtext Syntax Guide](#urtext-syntax-guide)
+### This node is just here as a destination from the node pointer in  Urtext Syntax GuideThis node is just here as a destination from the node pointer in [Urtext Syntax](#urtext-syntax)
 Note it has the `exclude_from_tree` flag, which prevents it from showing up in the table of contents.
 	Node Pointer
 Embeds the specified node as though it were included inline using wrappers